 In today’s data-driven world, businesses are constantly collecting information from their customers in order to provide a better product or service, to understand and alleviate any pain points along their path to acquisition, to gain insights and create more efficient processes, and so much more.
-Data is often considered critical for modern organizations, but the collection and use of data comes with an ethical and legal responsibility.
+Data is often considered critical for modern organizations, but the collection and use of data comes with an ethical and legal responsibility – including complying with “the right to be forgotten.”

 Global data protection regulations, like the General Data Protection Regulation (GDPR) or the California Consumer Privacy Act (CCPA), exist to protect individuals’ rights to privacy.
 These regulations provide a legal framework which businesses must abide by when it comes to handling and storing their customers’ personally identifiable information (PII).
 Failure to adhere to these regulations can result in hefty fines, not to mention a severe blow to customer trust and brand reputation.